vs the alternatives

 See it work.

 The comparison is nice but the proof is better.
-Try the demo or protect your seed phrase right now.
+Try the demo or encrypt something right now.